switchupcb/copygen/README.md

 	"github.com/switchupcb/copygen/example/models"
 )

-// ModelsToDomain copies fields from a models User and models Account to a domain Account. func ModelsToDomain(tA *domain.Account, fU models.User, fA models.Account) error {
+// ModelsToDomain copies a User, Account to a Account. func ModelsToDomain(tA *domain.Account, fU models.User, fA models.Account) {
+	// Account fields
-	tA.UserID = c.Itoa(fU.ID)
+	tA.UserID = c.Itoa(tA.ID)
 	tA.ID = fA.ID
 	tA.Name = fA.Name
-	return nil

 }
 ```

 ## Matcher

 Matching is specified in the `.yml` _(which functions as a schema in relation to other generators)_.
 This library assumes that it's used with other code generators which would make using tags difficult.
-We also avoid automatic matching _(by name or position)_ because there are few cases where it's viable.
+We also avoid automatic matching _(by name or position)_ because there is only a few cases where it's viable.

 ### Convert